 Mapping goals to business needs

 Goals take us where we want to go only if a road exists.
-Make sure that your company goals are mapped to actual business needs and end-user requirements.
+Ensure that your company goals are mapped to actual business needs and end-user requirements.

 An organized and successful PI planning event delivers primarily two outputs.